babelouest/glewlwyd/src/scheme/README.md

 A Glewlwyd module requires the library [Jansson](https://github.com/akheron/Jansson).

 You can check out the existing modules for inspiration.
-You can start from the fake module [mock.c](mock.c) to build your own.
+You can also start from the fake module [mock.c](mock.c) to build your own.

 A pointer of `struct config_module` is passed to all the mandatory functions.
 This pointer gives access to some Glewlwyd data and some callback functions used to achieve specific actions.